 The lateral cutaneous nerve of forearm innervates the skin of the lateral aspect of the forearm.

-Clinical Relevance: Lesions of the Musculocutaneous Nerve
+Clinical Relevance: Musculocutaneous Nerve Lesion

-How it commonly occurs: An injury to the musculocutaneous nerve is relatively uncommon, as it is well protected within the axilla.
+- Mechanism of injury – injury to the musculocutaneous nerve is relatively uncommon, as it is well protected within the axilla.
 The most common cause is a stab wound to the axilla region.

-Sensory functions: Loss of sensation over the lateral side of the forearm.
+- Sensory functions – loss of sensation over the lateral side of the forearm.